Mobile retargeting: how mobile is leveraging out-of-home advertising

 Using strategically placed OOH advertisements in a popular New York City subway station, a fully wrapped shuttle train, and an improved and dynamic landing page coupled with the geofencing of these OOH advertisements and their 18 WeWork locations in Manhattan, WeWork saw an 85% increase in SAR (secondary action rate) and tracked an estimated 32.6K visits.

-(SAR: A measure of the percentage of ads that resulted in a down-stream “action” or desired behaviour, beyond the initial ad click, divided by the total number of impressions served.)
+(SAR: A measure of the percentage of ads that resulted in a downstream “action” or desired behavior, beyond the initial ad click, divided by the total number of impressions served.)

 With their OOH mobile retargeting strategy, Circle K generated over 133K tracked visits in select locations in only three areas.
 The company used a 1-mile geofence around 662 store locations, developed a dynamic landing page, and saw massive results: a 141% increase in SAR, and 7.9 million total tracked impressions.